capactio/capact/docs/investigation/multi-cluster/README.md

 # Multi-cluster support

+This document describes possible solutions for supporting scheduling Capact workflows on external Kubernetes clusters.

 ## Capact manifests definition

-This section describes how the multi cluster can be described in Capact manifests.
-The idea is to use the already existing `requires` section and `additionalInput`.
+This section describes how the multi-cluster can be described in Capact manifests.
+The idea is to use the already existing `requires` and `additionalInput` sections.

 When the Implementation requires `cap.core.type.platform.kubernetes`, the default `cap.core.type.platform.kubernetes` TypeInstance is used.
 This means that steps are executed on Kubernetes where Capact was installed.
-To override that you can use [Policy](https://capact.io/docs/next/feature/policies/overview) to inject other `cap.core.type.platform.kubernetes` TypeInstance which has the `kubeconfig`.
-This is information is used by our engine and steps are scheduled on target cluster with provided kubeconfig permissions.
+To override that, you need to register new `cap.core.type.platform.kubernetes` TypeInstance which has the `kubeconfig` and inject it a given Action via [Policy](https://capact.io/docs/next/feature/policies/overview).
+This is information is used by our engine and steps are scheduled on a target cluster with provided kubeconfig permissions.

 ### Use cluster generated in umbrella workflow